Past Travel Programs

 The Arts & Architecture of Cuba – February 2014

-We’re pleased to offer Patrons an exciting opportunity to travel with WNET and discover the arts and architecture of Cuba from February 15 to February 22, 2014.
-Partnering with Spoleto Festival USA, we will explore Havana, as well as the Bay of Pigs, Cienfuegos, and Trinidad.
-To request a brochure or learn more, please be in touch with Academic Arrangements Abroad at 212.514.8921 or 800.221.1944, or email firstname.lastname@example.org.
+We recently offered Patrons an exciting opportunity to travel with WNET and discover the arts and architecture of Cuba in February 2014.
+Partnering with Spoleto Festival USA, we explored Havana, the Bay of Pigs, Cienfuegos, and Trinidad.

 Jewels of the Mediterranean with Public Television at Sea – November 2011